averagehuman/argskwargs.io/src/articles/2016/johnsons-algorithm.rst

 .. container:: callout primary

-    When I was learning Python, one of the first things that I wrote was an implementation of the Johnson-Trotter algorithm.
-It was based on some Pascal code from the book `Programming for Mathematicians`_ and written for `Python 2.5.1`_ (2007!)
-I've made a few improvements and it will run on Python 2 and 3, but the basic approach is the same.
+    This is some of the first python code I wrote, using `Python 2.5`_ and Idle on Windows XP.
+It's an implementation of the Johnson-Trotter permutations algorithm based on Pascal code from the book `Programming for Mathematicians`_.
+    I've made some improvements and adapted it to run on Python 2 and 3, but the basic approach is the same.

 Name rings a bell...
 ====================